David Rowe (entrepreneur)

 David Rowe (born 1958) is a London-based high tech entrepreneur who founded Easynet, a U.K. ISP in 1994, alongside Cyberia, one of the world's first commercial cybercafes.
-In recent years, he has founded his own high-tech venture capital business Black Green Capital in 2013 as well as being the CEO of Hydro66 an Ultra Green Datacentre project based out of Boden, Sweden.
+In recent years, he has founded his own high-tech venture capital business Black Green Capital in 2013 as well as founding Hydro66 an Ultra Green Datacentre project based out of Boden, Sweden.